 There may also be malicious parties that you need to keep at bay, as well as customers, auditors and other bodies.
 Their interest is quite low on a day to day basis, but their power is high.

 You might actually have some of your customers in this category.
-They might be very interested in how you are working day to day.
+They may be very interested in how you are working day today.
 Your senior management team, infrastructure critical suppliers etc. will likely fall into this category.

-The other interested parties and your next steps
+Who are the other interested parties and what are your next steps?

 Combining this interested parties work with the internal and external issues you will have identified in 4.1, you should now have a better idea of who the parties are that are going to have both positive and malicious intent.
 You should now have a better understanding of the risks for your organisation, and how you will build the policies and controls for those parties.

 In our ISMS.online software we have built an environment to help you to digitise the work you have done here.

 The easy to use tool gives you a visual indicator of your interested parties that are being kept satisfied, as well as those you have identified as unsatisfied, and are therefore a potential risk to your organisation.